tethysplatform/tethys/docs/tethys_portal/admin_pages.rst

 .. tip::

-    For more information on Tethys Jobs see the :doc:`../tethys_sdk/jobs` and :doc:`../tethys_sdk/compute` documentation.
+    For more information on Tethys Jobs see the :doc:`../tethys_sdk/jobs` documentation.

 Tethys Portal
 =============